-There are a number of different places you can report farm animal welfare concerns, depending on the situation and location.
+There are several different places you can report farm animal welfare concerns, depending on the situation and location.
 These include your local authority, the police and different animal welfare charities.
-It’s crucial to report the issue straight away and to the right people so any animals that are in danger, are sick or suffering can be helped quickly.
-That’s why we’ve put together this list of who to contact, and how.
+It’s crucial to report the issue to the right people immediately so any animals in danger, sick or suffering can be helped quickly.

 If you see an animal on a farm that you think is ill or injured that isn't receiving the proper medical care, or you believe they are in danger or distress then please contact the RSPCA urgently by calling 0300 1234 999, or your local equivalent (SSPCA on 03000 999 999 or USPCA on 0300 200 7840).